drai-inn/llm-nesi-example/vllm-slurm-proxy/README.md

 - tested with Ubuntu 22.04 VM (adjust instructions accordingly)
 - VM must allow incoming connections on ports 22 and 443
-- will expose the /v1 vLLM API endpoints
+- will expose the /v1 vLLM API endpoints, which will be protected by the API key you set in the Slurm script

 Prequisites: